reinstein-quizbowl/scobolsolo/tournament-notes.md

 * On the tournament-edit page:
 	* Make sure the control room is set
 	* Make sure registration is closed
+	* Make sure all packets are assigned to rounds, including replacement sources
 	* Check "Online Stats?"
 * Make sure that the school, player, and staff messages are accurate (including wifi password, control room, etc.).
 * Make sure cards that end 5–2 or better have final messages about the championship match.
 Maybe we want to do this for all cards (e.g., to advertise the awards ceremony).